 A I have worked as a wardrobe assistant, production assistant, producer's assistant, casting intern, casting assistant, seconnd assistant director, first assistant director, producer and actress.
 I have enjoyed all of the jobs and I know from experience that they are all equally important.
 I will keep working in any job that helps pull projects together.

-Page 3 of 4 - My first love has always been acting and will be until I die.
+My first love has always been acting and will be until I die.
 I will keep producing and doing whatever I can to be able to do the job I love the most.
 As an actor today, in 2013, we don't get to wear one hat.
 The medium has changed.
 Everything is so accessible and there are so many people working in the industry and so many types of projects.
 There are a million talented, hardworking, educated, motivated people working in theatre, film and television, web series and comedy sketches.
 It's a gift and a curse!
 You sink very quickly if you are lazy or not on top of your game but there are also so many ways to jump in there and practice.

 Q The idea living and working within the film industry probably seems intimidating to a lot of people who feel removed from it.
 Do you have any advice for young people in Delaware who dream of a life in Hollywood?